dhowland/calendarplot/README.md

 ## Usage

-If you have data in the following CSV format:
+If you have the following data in CSV format:

-Data       | Value
+Date       | Value
 ---------- | -----
 1/1/2022   | 1
 1/5/2022   | 1